Home

 Press Releases

 Washington, D.C. – The leaders of the House Sustainable Energy and Environment Coalition (SEEC), including Co-Chairs Reps.
 Doris Matsui, Mike Quigley, and Paul Tonko and Vice Chairs Reps.
-Don Beyer, Suzanne Bonamici, Sean Casten, Mike Levin, and Chellie Pingree, released the following statement in response to the House passage of the Congressional Review Act resolution (H.J.Res.
-140) to overturn mining protections for Minnesota’s pristine Boundary Waters and Superior National Forest.
+Don Beyer, Suzanne Bonamici, Sean Casten, Mike Levin, and Chellie Pingree, released the following statement in response to the House passage of the Critical Mineral Dominance Act (H.R.
+4090).

 SEEC IN THE NEWS